sketchplugins/plugin-directory/README.md

 - [Seca](https://github.com/igenius-srl/seca), by iGenius: Your friendly Sketch slicing helper for symbols
 - [arrowfy](https://github.com/joclin/arrowfy), by Jocelyn Lin: Add simple arrowhead to end of selected paths.
 Matches color and weight.
 - [smartboards](https://github.com/elihorne/smartboards), by Eli Horne: Smartboards aims to make managing and exporting artboards easier in Sketch.
-- [Sketch Divine Proportions](https://github.com/ichord/sketch-divine-proportions), by Harold.Luo: A plugin for Sketch to generate divine proportions automatically.
-- [Sketch Mate](https://github.com/getflourish/sketch-mate), by Florian Schulz: These plugins will make you best friends with Sketch.
 - [FlipSize](https://github.com/apertureless/sketch-flip-size), by Jakub Juszczak: Flip the size of any artboard or shape
 - [Design Systems](https://github.com/ashung/design-systems), by Ashung Hung: Help you find out popular design systems and download official Sketch UI kit.
 - [Justinmind Sketch](https://github.com/vconesa/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
-- [Numbering Machine](https://github.com/akolpakov/sketch-numbering-machine), by Andrey Kolpakov: Sketch plugin to generate IDs or Numbers for documents and export to PDF.
-Useful if you need to generate thousands pages with same template but with different IDs.
 - [Click-Thru Prototype](https://github.com/markhorgan/click-thru-prototype), by Mark Horgan: Generates a HTML click-through prototype of your responsive website design.
 - [Foreign Ipsum](https://github.com/3raxton/foreignipsum), by Braxton Huff: Generate text for your mockups in multiple languages 🗺
 - [Unlock All Layers & Unlock Hover](https://github.com/truthlabs/sketch-unlock-all-layers), by Truth Labs: Unlock all layers on the current artboard using ⌘⌥L